 Mrs. Shaibu recently went to a primary health centre (PHC) in the Federal Capital Territory with her very sick infant child.
 Her baby was running a temperature and was refusing to eat.
 After consultations with a doctor, the baby was diagnosed with malaria and Mrs. Shaibu was given a prescription for urgently needed medications.

 Mrs. Shaibu’s situation is common in Nigeria, which has the highest concentration of poor people in the world.
-Nigeria’s high rate of poverty, coupled with a long-neglected primary healthcare system and a rapidly growing population, has put immense pressure on the creaking healthcare system.
+Nigeria’s high rate of poverty, coupled with a long-neglected primary healthcare system and a rapidly growing population, has put immense pressure on the creaking healthcare system which is also dealing with the COVID-19 pandemic.
 As a result, Nigeria loses about 2,300 children under the age of 5 daily.
 Nigeria also has the highest rate of maternal mortality in the world.

 How to #MakeNaijaStronger

 Through Make Naija Stronger (MNS) campaign, ONE is campaigning with our partners to reverse these poor health outcomes by securing access to healthcare for all Nigerians and moving Nigeria towards Universal Health Coverage.The Basic Healthcare Provision Fund (BHCPF), a central feature of the 2014 National Health Act, is at the centre of MNS campaign.
 The BHCPF was designed to provide a basic minimum package of health services to Nigerians at PHC all over Nigeria.
 But it didn’t receive funding in the federal budget between 2014 and 2017.
 It was finally funded in 2018, after intense campaigning by ONE and a broad coalition of civil society organizations, medical professional groups, youth and women’s groups and the private sector.